Configuration

 Tokens

-Tokens have a structure inspired by but divergent from the Theme UI spec .
+Tokens are inspired by the Theme UI spec .
 They are mapped to CSS variables at build time.
+You can read about them in more depth on the tokens page.

 Font tokens